Ziang-Lu/Database-Learning-Notes/1-Relational Database/2-SQL Notes/2-Operations/Operations.md

 select name, birthdate
 from animals
 where species not like '_r%';
--- This will select all the species that does not have 'r' at the second position.
+-- This will select all the species whose second position is not 'r'.
 ```

 ------